 A losing streak isn’t typically a good way to prepare to meet the reigning conference champions.
 But the Washington Wizards’ recent four-game drought — which had saw Marcin Gortat talking about the negativity on the team — wasn’t as bad as it looked.
 And careful Wizards watchers will have noted aspects of the Wizards play that were predictive of their 97-85 upset of LeBron James’ Cleveland Cavaliers.

-Fact is, the Wizards have been playing great defense -- a factor that always prevents long losing streaks.
+Fact is, the Wizards have been playing great defense — a factor that always prevents long losing streaks.
 In their previous game, the Wizards were beaten by a Raptors buzzer shot after giving up just 84 points, a season best on defense.
 And the game was close despite All-Star John Wall shooting miserably, just 6-of-25 from the field.
 Predictably, Wall’s shooting returned to form and that was all the Wizards, who’ve been playing hard, needed against the Cavaliers.
-Wall scored 35 points with 10 assists and four boards -- and the Wizards held Cleveland to a paltry 85 points.
-Wizards move to 7-8.The BEST SALES on Amazon NOW ]
+Wall scored 35 points with 10 assists and four boards — and the Wizards held Cleveland to a paltry 85 points.
+Wizards move to 7-8.Up to 70% off on Hottest Amazon Deals]